KSBI: Sports programming

 Under Family Broadcasting ownership, KSBI carried high school sports, mainly football and basketball post-season tournaments, via the Oklahoma Secondary School Activities Association (OSSAA) from 2005 through 2010.
 In April 2008, KSBI televised select Oklahoma City Yard Dawgz games from the Arena Football League.

 The station was the over-the-air home of Oklahoma City Thunder games and ancillary team programming starting with the team's 2008–09 inaugural season, sharing broadcast rights with Fox Sports Oklahoma (now FanDuel Sports Network Oklahoma).
 This deal ended in 2010, when the Thunder gave Fox Sports Oklahoma broadcast exclusivity.
 KSBI also carried Texas Rangers games on Friday evenings via KTXA's over-the-air network during the 2012 season.
 In 2024, the Thunder returned to KSBI as part of an eight-game agreement for Friday night games.

 In the 2024–25 NBA season, KWTV and KSBI simulcast five Oklahoma City Thunder games in partnership with FanDuel Sports Network Oklahoma, as part of a deal between Griffin Media and the team; this agreement would continue in 2025–26 with three preseason games on KSBI and four regular season contests on KWTV.
+With the winddown of FanDuel Sports Network, Griffin will assume the regional rights to the Thunder full-time in the 2026–27 season: the games will be carried by cable-exclusive feeds of KSBI, while 10 games will be broadcast over the air on either KSBI or KWTV.

 Later that year, the agreement between Griffin Media and Main Street Sports Group expanded to include select Major League Baseball (MLB) broadcasts.
 Coverage included games from the St. Louis Cardinals and Kansas City Royals, which were also simulcast on FanDuel Sports Network Midwest and FanDuel Sports Network Kansas City, respectively.

 High school football coverage returned to KSBI beginning in 2015 through a new agreement with the OSSAA, with game coverage on Friday nights and select Thursday nights in addition to Class 5A and 6A football championships.
 This agreement was expanded to include Class 5A and 6A high school basketball championship games in 2017.

 KBSI carried all OKC Energy FC home games from 2016 to 2018, when the United Soccer League signed an exclusive league-wide streaming deal with ESPN+.
 Since 2016, the station has carried games from the Thunder's NBA G League affiliate, the Oklahoma City Blue.